MewX/yorhel-vndb/README.md

 ## Manual setup

 - Make sure all the required dependencies (see above) are installed.
-Hint: See the Docker file for Ubuntu commands.
-For non-root setup: Use cpanm & local::lib.
+Hint: See the Docker file for Alpine Linux commands, other distributions will be similar.
+  For non-root setup, check out cpanminus & local::lib.
 - Run the build system:

 ```